Asynchronousx/OpenCV-CMake-Build-Script/README.md

 # Arch Linux-like Systems
 If you got an Arch-like enviroinment (Manjaro, Antegros or Arch) you can just install openCV from<br>
-the AUR repo.
+the pre-requisites tutorial or the AUR repo.<br>
 In this case, you don't need to set the OPENCV_DIR because the library are installed<br>
 into your /usr/lib path.<br>
 Just donwload the appropriate BASH script (*build_arch*), rename it to *build* and follow the steps ahead.<br>